Some frustrating questions on dimensions of products of posets: Other sorts of dimension in the literature

-A different variant of the dimension of a poset $P,$ also described in~\cite{comparing} is the {\em local dimension,} $\r{ldim}(P),$ the least $d$ such that there exists a family of linearizations of {\em subposets} of $P$ such that each member of $P$ appears in $\leq d$ of these linearized subposets, and such that for every pair $(x,y)$ of distinct elements of $P,$ there are enough linearized subposets containing both so that the relationship between $x$ and $y$ in $P$ (an order-relation, or incomparability) is the relation between their images in the product of these linearizations.
+A different variant of the dimension of a poset $P,$ also described in~\cite{comparing}, is the {\em local dimension,} $\r{ldim}(P),$ the least $d$ such that there exists a family of linearizations of {\em subposets} of $P$ such that each member of $P$ appears in $\leq d$ of these linearized subposets, and such that for every pair $(x,y)$ of distinct elements of $P,$ there are enough linearized subposets containing both so that the relationship between $x$ and $y$ in $P$ (an order-relation, or incomparability) is the relation between their images in the product of these linearizations.
 As with the Boolean dimension, this is $\leq\dim(P),$ and considerably less for the $S_n$ (in this case always $\leq 3.$ Hint: use $2$ linearizations of the whole set $|S_n|,$ and one additional linearization of each of the $n$ pairs $\{a_i,b_i\}).$ The behavior of the local dimension on product posets is studied in \cite[\S3]{KMMSSUW}.

-Still another variant of dimension: \ If instead of looking at lists of linearizations of $\leq_P,$ such that every relation $x\not< y$ in $P$ is realized in at least one member of our list, and letting the dimension of $P$ be the least cardinality of such a list, one can look at lists of linearizations with a ``weight'', a positive real number, attached to each, such that $x\not< y$ in $P$ if and only if the sum of the weights of the linearizations for which $x>y$ is at least $1,$ and define the {\em fractional dimension} of $P$ to be the infimum, over all weighted lists which determine the ordering of $P$ in this way, of the sum of the weights of the listed linearizations.
+Still another variant: \ If instead of looking at lists of linearizations of $<_P$ such that every relation $x\not<_P y$ is realized in at least one member of our list, and letting the dimension of $P$ be the least cardinality of such a list, one can look at lists of linearizations with a ``weight'', a positive real number, attached to each linearization, such that $x\not<_P y$ if and only if the sum of the weights of the linearizations for which $x>y$ is at least $1,$ and define the {\em fractional dimension} of $P$ to be the infimum, over all weighted lists which determine the ordering of $P$ in this way, of the sum of the weights of the listed linearizations.
 (The term ``weight'' is not used in the literature; it is my way of giving an intuitive description of the definition.)
-See~\cite[p.5, and references given there]{KK+WT}. (\cite{KK+WT} also introduces several dimension-like functions specific to the type of posets there named ``convex geometries''.)
+See~\cite[p.5]{KK+WT} and references given there. \cite{KK+WT} also introduces several dimension-like functions specific to the type of posets there called convex geometries.

-Less exotic invariants of posets considered in~\cite{comparing} and elsewhere are the {\em height,} i.e., the supremum of the cardinalities of chains contained in $P,$ and the {\em width,} the supremum of the cardinalities of antichains in $P.$ The function associating to a poset $P$ the largest $n$ such that $P$ contains a subposet isomorphic to $S_n$ is studied, under the name $\r{se}(P),$ in \cite{random}, \cite[\S3]{lin}, \cite[\S5.2.1]{Trotter}.
+Less exotic invariants of posets considered in~\cite{comparing} and elsewhere are the {\em height,} i.e., the supremum of the cardinalities of chains contained in $P,$ and the {\em width,} the supremum of the cardinalities of antichains in $P.$ The function associating to a poset $P$ the largest $n$ such that $P$ contains a subposet isomorphic to $S_n$ is denoted $\r{se}(P),$ and studied in \cite{random} and \cite[\S5.2.1]{Trotter}.